Logo

 Gordon Greenidge scored a further five centuries for the West Indies on tour with one each against Somerset, Leicestershire, Middlesex, Glamorgan and Nottinghamshire.

-Between 1977 and 1979 Gordon Greenidge joined the West Indies team to play in the WSC Super tests.
+Between 1977 and 1979, Gordon Greenidge joined the West Indies team to play in the WSC Super Tests.

 Gordon Greenidge was the fifth highest run scorer in this with a total of 754 runs in 13 matches.

-Gordon Greenidge had a prolific 1979 Cricket World Cup scoring 253 runs at an average of 84 with a century against India and 73 runs in the semi-final.
+Gordon Greenidge had a prolific 1979 World Cup scoring 253 runs at an average of 84 with a century against India and 73 runs in the semi-final.

 Gordon Greenidge had to leave the match in Antigua while on 154 to visit his gravely ill daughter, who died two days later, in Barbados.

-Gordon Greenidge continued scoring runs at the 1983 Cricket World Cup with a total of scoring 250 runs at an average of 41 including a century against Zimbabwe.
+Gordon Greenidge continued scoring runs at the 1983 World Cup with a total of scoring 250 runs at an average of 41 including a century against Zimbabwe.

 Gordon Greenidge scored two double centuries against England in the 1984 summer Test series.